devhelpr/flowrunner/readme.md

 # FlowEventRunner

-Library to run a flow-graph defined in json, expandable by plugins.
+Library to run a flow-graph defined in json, expandable by plugins and hooks.

 The reason for the existence of this library is reusability.
 When talking about reusability, this usually is from code perspective.